 A member of an FFA chapter, Grange, or 4-H unit (club, group, etc.), or independent exhibitor may transfer projects from one organization/independent to another only once during a calendar year.
 All transfers must include official notification by the member to the organizations involved of their desire to drop and/or add a project and take place at a time that would allow for the supervision of the project by the respective organization/independent.
 Transfers must take place not less than 60 days, (or the number of days required for the ownership and supervision of respective species whichever is greater), prior to the exhibit or award recognition of the project.
-For additional detail regarding agreement for members transferring projects from 4-H or Grange to FFA when entering the ninth grade, refer to Addendum 1.
+Please note that members transferring from 4-H, FFA or Grange to independent may be ineligible to participate at fairs as an Independent exhibitor if documented disciplinary action involving their project(s) has been taken against them by 4-H, FFA or Grange organizations.
+Fair management shall determine length of ineligibility.
+For additional detail regarding agreement for members transferring projects from 4-H or Grange to FFA when entering the seventh grade, refer to Addendum 1.
 To be able to show a project at an endorsed fair, exposition, or other sponsored event, it must be owned and supervised according to the following requirements: